onzag/itemize/docs/advanced/text-specs.md

 ### Handling

-For handling you should read the mediaProperty current value to find the file with the data-src-id and generate an appropiate src, sizes and srcset
+For handling you should read the mediaProperty current value to find the file with the data-src-id and generate an appropiate src, sizes and srcset the handler of itemize does this by default and provides the html with these values populated already

 ### Custom Renderers